Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Universal spectrum

 \section{Universal spectrum}

 It is worthwhile to compare the above results to universal ones.
-We aim at generalizing the universal spectrum for integral means of derivatives of univalent functions to the case of mixed integrals of the type:
+We aim at generalizing the universal spectrum for integral means of derivatives of univalent functions to the case of mixed integrals of the type $\int_0^{2\pi}\frac{\vert f'(re^{i\theta})\vert^p}{\vert f(re^{i\theta})\vert^q}d\theta.$ More precisely, for $f$ injective and holomorphic in the unit disk, we define $\beta_f(p,q)$ as being the smallest number such that